Aaron98990/ways-of-the-game/goals.md

 > - Law 9.1 - Ball out of play

 - [No goal.
 The ball touches a match official then goes into the goal](https://youtu.be/MhWyCGQ9HDU)

+> A player whose footwear or shinguard is lost accidentally must replace it as soon as possible and no later than when the ball next goes out of play; if before doing so the player plays the ball and/or scores a goal, the goal is awarded.
+> - Law 4.2 Compulsory equipment

 > An indirect free kick must be retaken if the referee fails to signal that the kick is indirect and the ball is kicked directly into the goal.
 > - Law 13.1 - Types of free kick